Viral pneumonia is pneumonia that develops as a result of a viral infection in the lungs.

 - difficulty breathing or rapid breathing

 Viral pneumonia usually goes away on its own.
-Therefore, treatment aims to ease some of the symptoms.
-A person with viral pneumonia should get plenty of rest and drink extra fluids.
+Therefore, treatment focuses on easing some of the symptoms.
+A person with viral pneumonia should get sufficient rest and stay hydrated by drinking plenty of fluids.

-A doctor may prescribe cough medicine to help ease coughing.
-People should only take cough medicine if and when a doctor instructs them to because coughing helps to clear the infection from the lungs.
+A doctor may prescribe cough-relieving medication to help ease coughing.
+People should only take cough suppressant medicine if and when a doctor instructs them to because coughing helps clear the infection from the lungs.
+For those with thick lung mucus, a doctor may prescribe a cough expectorant.

-In some cases of viral pneumonia, a doctor may prescribe antiviral medication.
-This should reduce viral activity and tends to be most effective when the virus is in its early stages.
+In some cases of viral pneumonia, a doctor may prescribe antiviral medication to reduce viral activity.
+This treatment tends to be most effective when the virus is in the early stage of infection.

 In rare instances, a doctor may hospitalize a person with viral pneumonia.
-People aged over 65 or with chronic health conditions are more likely to need hospital care.
+People over the age of 65 or with chronic health conditions are more likely to need hospital care.
+The very young are also at higher risk for serious viral pneumonia.

 The viruses that cause viral pneumonia are contagious.
 During the cold and flu season, a person can take steps to stay healthy.
 These steps may protect against viral pneumonia and other viral illnesses.